n-riesco/nel/README.md

 [Node.js](https://nodejs.org/) REPL sessions.

 `NEL` is a spin-off library from [IJavascript](https://n-riesco.github.io/ijavascript).
-This fact explains design decisions in `NEL` such as returning results in MIME format, and the functionality provided for completion and inspection of Javascript expressions.
+This fact explains some of the design decisions in `NEL` such as returning results in MIME format, and the functionality provided for completion and inspection of Javascript expressions.
 See the section on usage for more details.

 Please, consider this repository as an alpha release.
 The API is likely to change.